-Mike Cappuccio, owner of N.E.T.R.
+Mike Cappuccio, founder of N.E.T.R.
 Inc., a heating and cooling company based in Massachusetts, discusses winter ductless preparation and options.

 John Maher: Hi, I am John Maher and I’m here today with Mike Cappuccio, owner of N.E.T.R.
 Inc., a heating and cooling company in Massachusetts.
 Today we’re talking about winter ductless prep and options.
 Welcome Mike.

 Mike Cappuccio: Good afternoon, John.
 How are you?

 John: Good, thanks.
 So Mike, we’re talking about ductless heating and cooling systems.
 And if I have a ductless system installed already, what should I be doing in order to prepare my system for the winter when it’s heating my house?

 Mike: That’s a great question, John, because as you know, ductless is one of my favorite things that I do in this business, and it’s definitely a good topic because we see it all the time where people are not ready for winter, we get the first snow storm, and here we go, the ductless heating system is not heating their home and they, it just hasn’t been prepared properly.
 So the first thing I’m going to say is let’s make sure that the unit is on a stand and up off the ground by at least 12 inches.

 The second thing I’m going to say is if you have trees and shrubs or plants that have grown around your ductless unit all spring and summer, that they are cut back.
 They’re away from the unit, that no snow and ice is going to be able to freeze on those and get into the fan section of the unit and just possibly something will fall and either go into the unit or possibly break a refrigerant line or an electrical line.
 Let’s make sure it’s all cleared away.
 All right?
 And the reason why too is God forbid, we get a big, big storm and you do need to get out there and clean off your heat pump or clear away some of the snow from it that you can get to it at that point in time.